Sociology of Religion

 - Interdisciplinary Courses

 - Mission Studies

 This course will introduce students to the basic ideas and methods with which sociologists have analyzed the relationship between religion and society.
 It will explore what it means to think about religious language, symbols, communities, and practices a social phenomenon.
 We will also explore the social processes at work in congregations and denominations, new religious movements and conversion, religious communal identity and ethnic conflict.

-STH TR 820: Black Church Studies
+STH TR 820: Narrating Black Church Studies from the Margins

 STH TR 830: Values and Practices in Developing Healthy Communities